 Beautifully written and illustrated.
-A lovely, timeless story that will teach children about the Depression and also about compassion for those less fortunate than they are.
+Charlie's Chalk Stick is a lovely, timeless story that will teach children about the Depression and also about compassion for those less fortunate than they are.
 The easy writing style of Wendinger and engaging illustrations by Gray will entertain and also impart subtle but important messages to children.
 They will learn without realizing they are learning.
 Highly recommended.

 Amazon Book Review